 New workflows are created first, and operations are added to the workflow.
 Then hot folders are created.
-The hot folder can then be linked to the workflow through the Hot Folder details pane.
+The hot folder is linked to the workflow through the Hot Folder details dialog.
 The hot folder will then process files based on the linked workflow.

-► Create Workflow
+► To Create a Workflow